Stony Brook State Park

 Time: 2 hours.

 Seasons/Hours: The park is open from dawn to dusk, closing at dark, year round.
 The park office is open 7 am to 5 pm.
-Day use fees are charged between 9 am to 5 pm.
-The Gorge and East Rim Trails close for winter.
+The Gorge and East Rim Trails close for winter, usually opening in the spring for the Memorial Day weekend.

 Parking: Parking lots for over 60 cars.